Hawthorne Hotel

 DESCRIPTION

 Named after the famous Salem author, Nathaniel Hawthorne, The Hawthorne Hotel is a six story, historic 1925 landmark, upscale hotel, featuring lovely brickwork and granite highlights, with dentils along the top of the building.
-This old hotel still has its 1925 charm, but has been nicely updated for 21st century travelers on holiday or business, who expect certain amenities.
+It still has its old charm, but has been nicely updated for 21st century travelers on holiday or business, who expect certain amenities.
 The management tries hard to please its guests, offering friendly service and accommodations to requests, which helps to explain why one must make reservations far in advance.

 The Hawthorne Hotel also has a charming, upscale foyer with oriental rugs, and many chairs to sit in and relax.
-It has a lovely restaurant, “Nathaniel’s”, a bar and a ballroom event center for wedding receptions.
-The structure on the top of hotel is called “The Cabin”, used only by the Salem Marine Society for their quarterly meetings.
+It has a lovely restaurant, “Nathaniel’s,” a bar, and a ballroom event center for wedding receptions.
+The structure on the top of hotel is called “The Cabi,” used exclusively by the Salem Marine Society for their quarterly meetings.

 HISTORY

-The city of Salem has been in existence since the 1600s, formed by a group of fishermen in 1626, at the strategic spot; the mouth of the Naumkeag River.
+The city of Salem was formed by a group of fishermen in 1626, in the strategic spot at the mouth of the Naumkeag River.
 Salem was incorporated in 1629.

-The land upon which The Hawthorne Hotel sits once was the site of Bridget Bishop’s apple orchard in the 1690s, a lady who was the first to be hung on Salem’s Gallows Hill in 1692, for being convicted of the crime of witchcraft, probably by a kangaroo court.
+The land upon which The Hawthorne Hotel sits was once the site an apple orchard in the 1690s, planted by Bridget Bishop, a lady who was the first to be hung on Salem’s Gallows Hill in 1692, for being convicted of the crime of witchcraft.
 She was later found to be innocent.
-It was by slow strangulation, as they had no idea on how to make it humane by snapping the neck.
+Bridget’s hanging came by slow strangulation, as the executioners had no idea on how to make it humane by snapping the neck.

-In 1925, the city fathers decided that having a central hotel in Salem would be good for economic development.
-A deal was struck between the city, the future hotel owners and The Salem Marine Society, who agreed to let their building be torn down, if they could always have a place to meet and conduct the important business of their organization for as long as they are a group.
+In 1925, the city fathers decided that a central hotel in Salem would be good for economic development.
+A deal was struck between the city, the future hotel owners, and The Salem Marine Society, who agreed to let their building be torn down, if they could always have a place to meet and conduct the important business of their organization.

-On the roof of the hotel, a structure was built, that mirrored a cabin of a barque, calling it the Taria Topan, reserved permanently for The Salem Marine Society.
+On the roof of the hotel, a structure was built, that mirrored the cabin of a barque.
+It was called the Taria Topan, and was reserved permanently for The Salem Marine Society.

-After raising more than five hundred thousand dollars spending through the sale of stocks, the handsome, upscale Hawthorne Hotel was built, opening on July 23rd, 2012.
-The Hawthorne Hotel has been serving the needs of travelers, and visitors to Salem, promoting economic benefits and growth to local businesses ever since.
+After raising more than five hundred thousand dollars through the sale of stocks, the handsome, upscale Hawthorne Hotel was renovated, opening on July 23rd, 2012.
+It has been serving the needs of travelers, and visitors to Salem, promoting economic benefits and growth to local businesses ever since.

 HISTORY OF MANIFESTATIONS